Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

         fft=sft, # The FFT parameters
     )

-    dataset.run_analysis(analysis=analysis) # And that's it!
+    project.run_analysis(analysis=analysis) # And that's it!

 Output 2
 """"""""

-Since the analysis contains both ``AnalysisType.AUDIO`` and spectral analysis types, two core API datasets were created and added to the dataset's :attr:`osekit.public.dataset.Dataset.datasets` field:
+Since the analysis contains both ``AnalysisType.AUDIO`` and spectral analysis types, two core API datasets were created and added to the project's :attr:`osekit.public.project.Project.datasets` field:

 * A :class:`osekit.core.audio_dataset.AudioDataset` named ``full_analysis_audio`` (with the *_audio* suffix)
 * A :class:`osekit.core.spectro_dataset.SpectroDataset` named ``full_analysis``

-The dataset folder now looks like this (the output from the first example was removed for convenience):
+The project folder now looks like this (the output from the first example was removed for convenience):

 .. code-block::